-A subject line should be like the headline of a newspaper.
-A subject line should tell your reader the purpose of your email in a concise manner but should be more than one word.
-"Hi" or "FYI" don't tell the recipient anything about your email, but "Question about Class Thursday" or "Need help understanding the homework" tell your reader the purpose of your message.
+A subject line should be like a headline of a newspaper.
+It should tell your reader the purpose of your message in a concise manner but should be more than one word.
+"Hi" or "FYI" don't tell the recipient anything about your email, but "Question about Thursday's class" or "Need help understanding the homework" clearly communicate your purpose.